dsouzajess98/FestMng1.1/README.md

 # Features:

-1. work ethics and work can be monitored more easily.
+1. Work ethics and work can be monitored more easily.
 2. Provides transparency.
 3. Every user will be rated depending on the efficiency and other criteria.
-4.Calling a meeting
+4. Calling a meeting
-5.Broadcast Message
+5. Broadcast Message